AI Research · Workplace Strategy

 Backed by science and fiercely independent.

 The 412-occupation model behind this report is the next step in that work, built so leaders can act from evidence.
 Every parameter is adjustable; every figure can be re-calibrated for your own organisation.
+We help organisations act on it across four services: Workplace Strategy, AI Transformation, Cognitive Wellbeing & Performance and Change Management.

 Visit advanced-workplace.com